Paraphasia: Treatment

 Many language impairments, including paraphasic errors, are reduced in number through spontaneous recovery of neurological function; this occurs most often with stroke patients within the first three months of recovery.
 Lesions associated with ischemic strokes have a shorter spontaneous recovery time, within the first two weeks; on the other hand, lesions associated with hemorrhagic strokes have a longer period for spontaneous recovery, from four to eight weeks.
 Whether spontaneous recovery occurs or not, treatment must begin immediately after the stroke, with support from a speech therapist or speech pathologist.
-A traditional approach requires treatment beginning at the level of breakdown—in the case of paraphasia, at the level of the phoneme.
+A traditional approach requires treatment beginning at the level of breakdown – in the case of paraphasia, at the level of the phoneme.
 There are commercially available workbooks that provide various activities such as letter, word-picture, or word-word matching, and sentence completion, among other things.
 The difficulty of these activities varies with the level of treatment.
 However, these treatments have not been proven to be clinically productive.

 A 1988 study by Mary Boyle proposed a method focused on oral reading to treat phonemic paraphasias, which was partially successful, resulting in fewer phonemic paraphasias but a slower rate of speech.
 Treatments lasted for 50 minutes and occurred once a week.
 During these treatment sessions, the patient was instructed to look at twenty different phrases, each consisting of one to three syllables, then read the phrase.
 If the patient failed to read the phrase, the process was repeated.
 If the patient failed to read the phrase again, the process was abandoned.
 To progress from a set of one syllable phrases to two syllable phrases and two syllable phrases to three syllable phrases, an 80% success rate was necessary.
 This treatment was partially successful.
 Although fewer phonemic paraphasias were produced due to this treatment, speaking efficiency was not improved by this study.
 This is partially because the focus of the treatment was on sound production rather than semantic content.
 Improvements lasted for six weeks before the patient regressed.

 Experimental (magnetic-stimulation-induced) paraphasias

 Transient paraphasias (as well as other language defects such as speech arrest) can be generated by artificially activating the brain's language network with Transcranial magnetic stimulation (TMS).
 With navigated TMS (nTMS), nodes of the language network can be located presurgically so that critical areas can be saved when performing tumor or epilepsy surgery.
-Marketed by Nexstim, this method has received Food and Drug Administration (FDA) clearance in the United States.